devmount/GuitarNotes/README.md

 ```

 #### ```{GuitarNotes|legend|<type>}```
-Inserts a *legend* for each possible type.
+Inserts a *legend* for each existing type.

 1. Parameter ```<type>```: Possible types are ```tab``` and ```pluck```.